Artiume/Crypto/README.md

 GPU Comparison

 While I have chosen to focus on Mining Ethereum, it can be more or less efficient to mine other types of coins.
 Here's a chart showing the different coins and their profitability.
 I haven't gotten into this type of testing yet.
 One thing that this chart doesn't include is the Power Usage.

+## Software

+On Windows, the command to run the software would be similar to the one below.

+`miner.exe -a ethash -s us1.ethermine.org -n 5555 -u 0x4AeC7ecf49F12D442AA9A3403FaD625EAC0B8C17.worker1 --ssl --ssl_verification --logfile miner.log --mt --cclock 0 --mclock 0 --electricity_cost 0.1`

 There is also the comparison of the different Mining Software.
 I currently use [nsfminer](https://github.com/no-fee-ethereum-mining/nsfminer).